jhoodsmith/blog-source/content/posts/modify-hugo-theme.md

 new Hugo blog ...
 ```

-I place this straight after the `PROPERTIES` drawer.

-### Inserting summary above content {#inserting-summary-above-content}
+### Modifying theme layout file {#modifying-theme-layout-file}

-To combine your own site components with those from a theme, it's just a matter
+To change an aspect of a Hugo theme, it's just a matter of creating a file with
-of creating a file with the same name and directory structure as the file you
+the same name and directory structure as the layout file you want to replace.
+In
-want to replace.
-In my case, I want to modify part of
+my case, I want to modify part of `/themes/harbor/layouts/partials/toc.html`,
-`/themes/harbor/layouts/partials/toc.html`, which is where the theme author
+which is where the theme author inserts the page variable `.Content`.
+Hence, I
-inserts the page variable `.Content`.
-Hence, I put a copy of the file at
+copy the file to `/layouts/partials/toc.html`.
-`/layouts/partials/toc.html` and modify that.

-In the copy of `toc.html` I replace `{{ .Content }}` with the following.
+In the copy of `toc.html`, I then replace `{{ .Content }}` with the following.

 ```html
 {{ if eq .Type "posts" }}